AllenCompSci/symmetrical-eureka/README.md

 2/10 I'm attempting to implement our graphics in the way that will enable us to add images to our games.
 Attempting to implement the sound into the game with Jordan.

+## Week 3 Progress:

+2/14Did the multiple choice packets and implemented the real music for our game.
+Went and got water for Jordan.

 # Ammar's Progress

 ## Week 1 Progress: